ursatile/aspnet-btb/101-testing-aspnet-web-apps 1.md

 Now run our test with `dotnet test` and verify that is passes.
 ### Exercise

-Our app includes  pages in our sample app - `/privacy`
+There are two more pages in our sample app - `/privacy` and `/contact`

 Add page tests that verify both of these pages return a success status code.